Improper Integral

 $\displaystyle{1. \ \Gamma(n + 1) = n\Gamma(n) \ (n > 0)}$

-$2. \ n$$\displaystyle{\Gamma(n) = (n-1)!}$
+$2. \ n$ is natural number $\displaystyle{\Gamma(n) = (n-1)!}$

-$\displaystyle{3. \ \Gamma(\frac{1}{2}) = \sqrt{\pi}}$ 1.
-Proof
+$\displaystyle{3. \ \Gamma(\frac{1}{2}) = \sqrt{\pi}}$

-$\displaystyle \Gamma(n+1)$$\displaystyle =$$\displaystyle \int_{0}^{\infty}x^{n}e^{-x} dx$
+$\displaystyle \Gamma(n+1)$ $\displaystyle =$ $\displaystyle \int_{0}^{\infty}x^{n}e^{-x} dx$

 $\displaystyle \int_{0}^{\infty}x^{n}e^{-x} dx = \lim_{b \to \infty}\int_{0}^{b}x^{n}e^{-x} dx.$